Design

 Current Effectiveness of Exit-Intent Popups

 In 2025, exit-intent popups remain a viable tool, but their impact varies.
 Recent data from marketing platforms like HubSpot suggests well-crafted popups can achieve conversion rates of 5-15%, depending on the industry and audience.
 For small businesses, this can mean turning a few extra visitors into subscribers or customers each day — a meaningful boost for a modest budget.
 However, these numbers are lower than the double-digit gains seen in the 2010s, as users have grown savvier and more selective.
+Let’s outline the effectiveness of exit popups today: they still deliver results but demand finesse to avoid overwhelming users.

 Compared to other retention tools, exit-intent popups hold their own but face competition.